Parrisu/FinalProject/README.md

 To set up this project to run on your own computer follow the steps below.

- 1. Download the project at the top of this project.
+ 1. Download the ZIP at the top of this page under the code dropdown menu.
  2. Import the project.
         * Open your preferred IDE, and open an existing or new workspace.
         * Right click inside of your project explorer, click import, then `existing project into workspace`.